Beyond Frosting » Recipes » Desserts » Cupcakes » Easy Vanilla Cupcakes

 2. Alternate adding 2 cups of powdered sugar at a time with the liquid ingredients: vanilla extract & heavy cream.
 Ensure the powdered sugar is well combined, and whip for 1-2 minutes before adding more powdered sugar.

-3. Once all the ingredients have been added, increase speed to medium-high and beat for another couple of minutes to whip additional air into the frosting.
+3. Once all the ingredients have been added, increase the speed to medium-high and beat for another couple of minutes to whip additional air into the frosting.
 Pipe these cupcakes with a large piping tip and top with sprinkles.

 Notes